 In terms of fame and popularity, Smithwick’s is probably a close to second to Guinness in the list of the most famous breweries in Ireland.
 This ruby red ale is a fantastic pint, and you can learn all about the brewing process at the Smithwick’s Experience in the beautiful town of Kilkenny.
 Once you’ve enjoyed a visit to the brewery and indulged in a pint or two of this delectable beer, you can look forward to exploring the medieval town with it’s great pubs and restaurants, before heading out into the rolling green hills of Kilkenny.

 Ireland is not just famous for it’s beers, of course.
-Whiskey is a pretty big deal here too, and while there are a number of great distilleries in Ireland, if you head into Northern Ireland, a trip to County Antrim will give you the opportunity to visit the Bushmills Distillery, which has been producing whiskey since 1608.
+Whiskey is a pretty big deal here too, and while there are a number of great distilleries in Ireland, if you go glamping, Northern Ireland, especially County Antrim, will give you the opportunity to visit the Bushmills Distillery, which has been producing whiskey since 1608.
 Bushmills Whiskey is such a part of the Northern Irish culture, that the distillery features on the back of the Northern Irish £5 note.
 Take a tour around the riverside distillery, and see how they produce this smooth spirit.
 Extend your stay in the area and book this pod rental in Ballycastle, and get back into nature in this stunning spot.